zch0414/hlip/README.md

   />
 </p>

-We propose **H**ierarchical attention for **L**anguage-**I**mage **P**re-training (**HLIP**), inspired by the natural hierarchy of radiology data: slice, scan, and study.
-With this lightweight attention mechanism, HLIP can be trained directly on uncurated clinical datasets, enabling scalable language-image pre-training in 3D medical imaging.
+Directly leveraging uncurated clinical studies enables scalable language-image pre-training in 3D medical imaging, as the scale is no longer constrained by the manual effort required from clinicians to select a single representative scan or slice from each study.
+This paradigm could be more effective when equipped with a hierarchical attention mechanism inspired by the natural structure of the data: slice, scan, and study.
+We name this framework **H**ierarchical attention for **L**anguage-**I**mage **P**re-training (**HLIP**).
 For real-world clinical use, HLIP can be applied to studies containing either a single scan (e.g., chest CT) or multiple scans (e.g., brain MRI).

 ## Updates
 - **(2025-06)** Complete the initiation of HLIP repository.